m-sinkevich/rsschool-2019Q1-cv/cv.md

 ### `SUMMARY` ###
 *************************
 > I have been programming for about 10 years and I am interested in learning something new in this field.
-Now I am attracted to the Front-end because I like the visual component, the ability to do beautifully and see the results of my work.
+Now I am attracted to Front-end because I like visual component, the possibility to make something beautiful and see the results of my work.

 - Strong knowledge of Java with development experience for about 10 years
 - Knowledge of design patterns and refactoring concepts